sighupio/fury-distribution-container-image-sync/CVEs/HOW_TO.md

 # How to generate CVE reports for a distro version

-This guide explains how to generate a new report (in MarkDown) from a distribution version.
+This guide explains how to generate a new report (in MarkDown) for a version of the distribution.

-## Requirements:
+## Requirements

 * `trivy` command line installed
 * `jq` command line installed